AFP-Medialab/twint-wrapper/Readme.md

 	$ docker-compose -f docker-compose-kibana.yml up -d

-## Twint Docker build

-Twint is the only scraper that is supported.
-Project pom.xml defined the build of twint bases on a forked of the twint project.
-Dockerfile that build twint image is located src/main/docker/twint

-To build twint image with maven run:

-	mvn docker:build -P twint-docker

-Test twint image:

-	docker run --rm -it twint:2.1.2 "twint -s '#pactemondialsurlesmigrations' --since '2018-12-01 00:00:00' --until '2018-12-15 00:00:00' -l fr --count"

 ## Builds
 Default build build Spring-Boot application as jar file.
 Default profile is dev